salqadri/s3eAndroidInstallReferrerForwarder/README.md

 This Extension does not have any C++ aspect to it; all it does it place a jar file in your android deployment folder.

 Here is how to use it:
-* In your manifest file, make `com.ideaworks3d.marmalade.s3eAndroidInstallReferrerForwarderReceiver.InstallReferrerForwarderReceiver` the primary listener to all install_referrer events.
+* In your manifest file, make `com.ideaworks3d.marmalade.s3eAndroidInstallReferrerForwarderReceiver.InstallReferrerForwarderReceiver` the ONLY listener to all install_referrer events.
 * Give it a list of receivers to forward to via meta-data tags, one tag for each receiver.
 * The meta-data tags have to have the key "forward.XYZ" where XYZ can be anything.
 * The value must be the fully qualified class name of the receiver to forward to.